Skip to main content

 Under the revised Colorado statute, all employees working for public contract services must use E-Verify.
 This rule checks employees’ eligibility to work as a public contractor for services.
 State agencies are also prohibited from contracting with or hiring contractors who intentionally hire people living in the U.S. illegally.

 Before working with a public contract, contractors must certify that they do not hire immigrants here illegally to perform public contract services.
-Furthermore, the contractor must take part in the E-Verify program of the Colorado government.
-This confirms the employees' work eligibility to perform public contract services.
+Furthermore, the contractor must participate in the Colorado government’s E-Verify program.
+This confirms the employees’ work eligibility to perform public contract services.

 To receive a Colorado driver’s license or state ID, an applicant must establish proof of the following:

-The Department of Revenue in Colorado gives a list of documents that people can use to prove these requirements.
+The Colorado Department of Revenue provides a list of documents people can use to meet these requirements.

 Public Benefits Restrictions